 Step 3: Pay your bills on time, all the time, for a long time

 I know what you’re thinking — duh.
 But I mention this because it’s the single most important thing you’ll do to rebuild your credit, and it’s often left out in favor of things that don’t matter nearly as much — like getting a secured credit card.

-It takes time to build a bad credit history, and even longer to rebuild your credit.
+It takes time to create a bad credit history, but not as long as it takes to create a good one.
 So be patient, get what credit you can, then pay on time.
 As your bankruptcy fades into the past, your credit score will rise.
 And as you learn to live without credit, by the time it’s back where it used to be, you may not care all that much about it anyway.

 Got a question you’d like answered?

 You can ask a question simply by hitting “reply” to our email newsletter.
 If you’re not subscribed, fix that right now by clicking here.

 The questions I’m likeliest to answer are those that will interest other readers.
 In other words, don’t ask for super-specific advice that applies only to you.
 And if I don’t get to your question, promise not to hate me.
 I do my best, but I get a lot more questions than I have time to answer.